The Becomers: Production

 In February 2021, Joe Swanberg asked Zach Clark if he "had any ideas for $100,000 genre movies that we could shoot in 12 days in Chicago" as Swanberg was trying to produce four to six films.
 Clark wrote The Becomers in March 2021, and was inspired by B movies from the 1950s.
-Clark met and cast Russell Mael of the band Sparks as the film's narrator, after the latter was a guest on a Zoom meeting hosted by one of Clarks' friends.
+Clark met and cast Russell Mael of the band Sparks as the film's narrator, after the latter was a guest on a Zoom meeting hosted by one of Clark's friends.

 Clark directed and edited the film.
 It was shot in and around Chicago on a budget greater than $100,000.
 The cinematography was performed by Daryl Pittman and the soundtrack was composed by Fritz Myers.

 Release

 The Becomers was shown at the Fantasia International Film Festival on July 22, 2023.
 Dark Star Pictures distributed the film and it theatrically premiered at Cinema Village on August 23, 2024.
 It will be released to video on demand on September 24.